-DEA’s Seventh Statewide Prescription Drug Take-Back Day Results in Another Big Haul
+DEA’s Seventh Statewide Prescription Drug Take-Back Day Results In Another Big Haul

 More than 10,000 pounds of prescription and over-the-counter medicine collected in seventh statewide Take-Back effort

-On October 26th, 10,303 pounds (5.15 tons) of prescription medications were collected from members of the public at more than 90 locations manned by over 60 state, local and tribal law enforcement agencies that partnered with DEA on the event.
-When added to the collections from DEA’s previous five Take-Back events, more than 58,000 pounds (29 tons) of prescription medications have been removed from circulation.
+On October 26th, 10,303 (5.15 tons) of prescription medications were collected from members of the public at more than 90 locations manned by over 60 state, local and tribal law enforcement agencies that partnered with DEA on the event.
+When added to the collections from DEA’s previous five Take-Back events, more than 58,000 (29 tons) of prescription medications have been removed from circulation.

 “The overwhelming public response to DEA’s seventh statewide Take-Back event last Saturday not only rid homes of potentially harmful prescription drugs, but was an unprecedented opportunity to educate everyone about the growing prescription drug abuse problem,” said DEA Special Agent in Charge Doug Coleman.
 “These events are only made possible through the dedicated work and commitment of our state, local and tribal law enforcement partners, and DEA thanks each and every one of them for their efforts on behalf of the American people.”

 The DEA’s Take-Back events are a significant piece of the White House prescription drug abuse prevention strategy released in 2011 by the Office of National Drug Control Policy.
 Disposal of unwanted, unused or expired drugs is one of four strategies for reducing prescription drug abuse and diversion laid out in Epidemic: Responding to America’s Prescription Drug Abuse Crisis.
 The other strategies include education of health care providers, patients, parents and youth; enhancing and encouraging the establishment of prescription drug monitoring programs in all the states; and increased enforcement to address doctor shopping and pill mills.